yogeshdarji99/mesos/3rdparty/libprocess/README.md

 Because otherwise we are blocking the execution context (i.e., process, thread, etc) that is _completing_ the future because it is synchronously executing the callbacks!
-Instead, we want to let the callback get executed asynchronously by using `defer.`
+Instead, we want to let the callback get executed asynchronously by using `defer`.

 ### `ID`